NVIDIA/NeMo-Aligner/docs/user-guide/rlhf.rst

             set +x

-*Remark: currently, the example training script does not automatically run evaluation on the provided test set.
+*Remark: Currently, the example training script does not automatically run evaluation on the provided test set.
 This may change in a future release.*

-A good reward model training will have validation accuracy improve as the training goes on.
-In the above slurm example we achieve 69.57% validation accuracy.
+During reward model training, it’s expected that the validation accuracy improves as the training progresses.
+In the example provided above using Slurm, we achieved a validation accuracy of 69.57%.

-With the finished training NeMo-Aligner will save a ``megatron_gpt.nemo`` which is the reward model we need for the RL stage.
+With the finished training, NeMo-Aligner will save a ``megatron_gpt.nemo`` which is the reward model we need for the RL stage.

 PPO Training
 ############

-After you have fine-tuned a GPT model using Supervised Fine-Tuning (SFT), and trained a reward model as explained in the preceding section, you can start doing RLHF with PPO.
+After you have fine-tuned a GPT model using SFT and trained a reward model as explained in the preceding section, you can proceed with RLHF using PPO.

-During PPO training, we conceptually have 4 models interacting with each other:
+During PPO training, we conceptually have four models that interact with each other:

 #.
-The PPO Actor Network (also known as the Policy Network): This is the model we are training, and it should start from an SFT model.
+The PPO Actor Network (also known as the Policy Network): This is the model we are training.
+It should start from an SFT model.
 #.
-The Reward Model (RM) Network (also known as a Preference Model (PM)): This model takes a prompt concatenated with a response as input, and outputs a single scalar value: the reward, which the PPO algorithm will try to maximize.
+The Reward Model (RM) Network (also known as a Preference Model (PM)): This model takes a prompt concatenated with a response as input and outputs a single scalar value, the reward, which the PPO algorithm will try to maximize.
 #.
 The PPO Critic Network (also known as the Value Network): Since PPO is an Actor-Critic algorithm, we need a Critic to guide the Actor during training.
 The Critic will provide value estimates for each token in the responses provided by the Actor.
 These values can be seen as an estimate of the total reward the Actor will receive after generating all the remaining tokens.
 The Critic should be initialized from the RM so as to provide useful feedback in the early stages of training.
 Note: The RM generates a single reward for the entire sequence, whereas the Critic generates a value for each token.
 #.
 The Initial Policy Network (also known as the Reference Model): We use this model to compute a KL Divergence penalty term that ensures that the PPO Actor does not diverge too much from the Initial Policy.
 This way, we prevent the PPO Actor from overfitting to the rewards given by the RM, and ensure it does not forget the knowledge it acquired during pretraining and SFT.
 This model should be the one used to initialize the PPO Actor Network.

-In the most optimized configuration, Aligner will run the actor and initial policy within the same job and the critic and reward model within the same job.
-It will then use cpu offloading to load back the corresponding model when needed.
+In the most optimized configuration, NeMo-Aligner will run the Actor and initial policy within the same job as well as the Critic and reward model within the same job.
+It will then use CPU offloading to load back the corresponding model when needed.

 The next section discusses how to launch each of these two jobs.